A Brief Guide to Time Management

 4. Take a break between tasks

 When doing a lot of tasks without a break, it is harder to stay focused and motivated.
-Allow some downtime between tasks by performing some mind-clearing exercises like taking a quick nap, going for a short walk, or meditating.
+Allow some downtime between tasks to clear your head and refresh yourself.
+Consider grabbing a brief nap, going for a short walk, or meditating.

 5. Organize yourself